pendulum-project/ntpd-rs/docs/guide/management-client.md

 ## Using the management client

 The current client exposes 3 different commands:
-- `ntp-ctl peers` displays information on the currently active peer connections
+- `ntp-ctl sources` displays information on the currently active source connections
 - `ntp-ctl system` displays information on the current synchronization state of the system.
-- `ntp-ctl prometheus` combines output of `ntp-ctl peers` and `ntp-ctl system` in the prometheus export format
+- `ntp-ctl prometheus` combines output of `ntp-ctl sources` and `ntp-ctl system` in the prometheus export format
 - `ntp-ctl config` allows changing of some configuration parameters